osisoft/Edge-Data-Store-Docs/content/sds/streams/sds-streams-api.md

 <a id="opIdStream_Delete Stream"></a>

-Deletes a stream from the specified tenant and namespace.
+Deletes a stream from the specified tenant and namespace

 ### Request